vistadataproject/vistadataproject.github.io/index.md

 ## Cloud VISTA and beyond...

-As VA migrates its *VISTA* systems from the legacy on-premises data centers to the VA Enterprise Cloud,  __*VISTA* Adaptive Maintenance__ (VAM) provides a cloud-based roadmap and software for maintaining continuity of *VISTA* and the VA workflows it supports using straightforward off-the-shelf commercial cloud services and microservices during the multi-year EHR modernization ([EHRM](https://www.fedscoop.com/va-cio-expect-another-10-years-vista-facilities-new-ehr-rollout/)) program.
-VAM will be deployed within the VA’s Enterprise Cloud using Amazon Web Services (AWS).  __VA's Cloud-First, Cloud-Native strategy and roadmap__ including policies, documents, and architecture are [here](/va-cloud).
+As VA migrates its *VISTA* systems from the legacy on-premises data centers to modern commercial cloud services,  __*VISTA* Adaptive Maintenance__ (VAM) provides a cloud-based roadmap and software for maintaining continuity of *VISTA* and the VA workflows it supports using straightforward off-the-shelf commercial cloud services and microservices in the VA Enterprise Cloud (VAEC).
+VAM will be deployed along with *VISTA* within the VA’s Enterprise Cloud using Amazon Web Services (AWS).  __VA's Cloud-First, Cloud-Native strategy and roadmap__ including policies, documents, and architecture are [here](/va-cloud).

 __Strategic Benefits__: